21-Hidetaka-Ko/English-Blog/articles/billionares-analysis.md

 Anyway, let’s get started!

-###Time Estimate: 15 minutes
+###Time Estimate: 10 minutes

-If you go fast, this tutorial should take a bit over 10 minutes.
-If you go slow, it should take a bit over 15 minutes.
+If you go fast, this tutorial should take a bit over 5 minutes.
+If you go slow, it should take a bit over 10 minutes.

-If you’re stuck
 If you’re stuck, do any of the following:

 - Comment on the comment box at the very bottom of this page.